Roenbaeck/tubeist/README.md

 ![IMG_1727](https://github.com/user-attachments/assets/7d7c5c97-024c-466d-9281-8a8acfd095a5)

 ## Usage
-Please note that in its current state the app is barely usable, has to be compiled and installed by yourself, and relies on a server capable of ingesting fMP4 / HLS.
-There is a very rudimentary one-time stream server that can be used for testing available here: https://github.com/Roenbaeck/hls-relay
+Please note that in its current state the app may still have bugs, but it is becoming usable.
+It currently has to be compiled and installed by yourself and relies on a server capable of ingesting fMP4 / HLS.
+There is a rudimentary stream server that can be used for testing available here: https://github.com/Roenbaeck/hls-relay.

 ## TestFlight
 A TestFlight version is on its way.
 Link will be made available here soon.